n4demo/learn-to-run-apps-on-AKS/README-step2.md

 *k version*

+## Linux commands
+### list files *ls*
+### view file *cat my-file.yaml*
+### Show K8s objects *kubectl get all --namespace=my-namespace*

-### Now we are ready to go. to deploy our container to AKS using best practivce we have various tasks to perfom
+## Now we are ready to go. to deploy our container to AKS using best practivce we have various tasks to perfom
 - Create a new isolated space in the Kubernetes cluster called a NAMESPACE
-- In the new namespace create a new SERVICE ACCOUNT - this will the store access permissions that your container has to access the AKS cluster (API)
+- In the new namespace create a new SERVICE ACCOUNT - this will the link access permissions that your container has to access the AKS cluster (API)
 - In the new namespace create a new DEPLOYMENT - this will store information as to how, how many copies and where the container(s) inside pods will be deployed.
 - In the new namespace create a new SERVICE - this will store information as to how to expose the pods to the outside world.

-test that the downloaded credentials work ok by entering each command below

-10. Create the new namespace directly using the kubectl command -
+## We will perform the previous steps by creating YAML text files so these can eventually be deployed into source control such as GIT

-##Important use you own name below without any spaces
+# Important that you use you own name below without any spaces

+12. Create a new yaml formatted text file (ns.yaml) containing a new NAMESPACE by using the kubectl command

-*k create namespace brian*
+*k create namespace brian --dry-run=client --output yaml > brian-ns.yaml*

+13. From the AZ CLI - view the content of ns.yaml

+*cat brian-ns.yaml*

+14. From the AZ CLI - use the yaml file to create the actual NAMESPACE in the AKS cluster

+*k create --filename brian-ns.yaml*

+15. From the AZ CLI - switch into this NAMESPACE

+k config set-context --current --namespace=brian

-11. Create a new yaml formatted text file (sa.yaml) containing a new serviceaccount in your own namespace
+15. Create a new yaml formatted text file (sa.yaml) containing a new SERVICEACCOUNT in your own NAMESPACE

-*k create serviceaccount nigel-sa --namespace=brian --output yaml > sa.yaml*
+*k create serviceaccount brian-sa --namespace=brian --dry-run=client --output yaml > brian-sa.yaml*

+16. From the AZ CLI - view the content of brian-sa.yaml

+*cat brian-sa.yaml*

+17. From the AZ CLI - use the file to create the actual SERVICEACCOUNT in AKS

+*k create -n=brian --filename brian-sa.yaml*

+18. Create a new yaml formatted text file (brian-deploy.yaml) containing a new DEPLOYMENT (brian-deploy) in your own NAMESPACE

+*k create deployment brian-deploy --dry-run=client -n=brian --image=nginx --output yaml > brian-deploy.yaml*

-12. View the content of sa.yaml
+19. From the AZ CLI - view the content of brian-deploy.yaml

-*cat sa.yaml*
+*cat brian-deploy.yaml*

-13. Use the file to create the actual namespace in AKS
+20. From the AZ CLI - use the file to create the actual DEPLOYMENT in AKS

-*k create --file sa.yaml*
+*k create -f brian-deploy.yaml*